kbvaughn2000/kielvaughn.github.io/_posts/2020-07-11-Break-Out-The-Cage-Walkthrough.md

 ![Break Out the Cage finding root flag](/assets/img/BreakOutTheCage23.png)

 Let's run **cat em*** to view their contents.
 In the bottom of the second email is the root flag.

 ![](/assets/img/BreakOutTheCage24.png)

-Success, this is the root flag for this challenge!
+This is the root flag for this challenge!